Weyl quantization of degree 2 symplectic graded manifolds: The algebra of spinor differential operators

 where we have used Eq.\ \eqref{compatibilitySE}.
-Writing the curvature $R^S$ as in Eq.\ \eqref{compatibilityR} and applying the map $\fS\circ\varsigma$, it is immediate to see that these commutators coincide with the generating relations of the Poisson bracket as given in Eq.\ \eqref{PoissonRothstein}.
+Writing the curvature $R^S$ as in Eq.\ \eqref{compatibilityR} and applying the map $\fS\circ\varsigma$, we immediately see that these commutators coincide with the generating relations of the Poisson bracket as given in \eqref{PoissonRothstein}.
 Therefore, $\fS$ is indeed a Poisson map.

 According to Lemma~\ref{lem:CompatibleConnections}, two spinor connections, compatible with the same metric connection $\nabla^E$, satisfy $\widetilde{\nabla}^S-\nabla^S=\nu\in\Om^1(M)\otimes\bbC$.
-However, different $\nu$ do not modify the defining relations for $\fS$ in Eq.\ \eqref{Sigma012}.
+However, different $\nu$ do not modify the defining relations for $\fS$ in \eqref{Sigma012}.
 This concludes the proof of the theorem. \end{proof}

 \begin{defn} We define the principal symbol map $\sigma_k: \D_k(M,S)\to \cO^\bbC_k(T^*[2]M\oplus E[1])$, $\forall k\in\bbN$, as the composition $\fS\circ\varsigma$. \end{defn}

 Note that the principal symbol map $\sigma_k$ depends on the choice of the connection $\nabla^E$. \begin{prop} Let $k,l\in\bbN$.
 The principal symbol maps satisfy the following properties: